blockattack/blockattack-www/thegame.md

   * Puzzle level editor (written in Java)
   * Select puzzle file from a list in the game
   * Runs under Linux and Windows + more
-  * There is a Debian package: '[unstable](http://packages.debian.org/unstable/games/blockattack)'
+  * There is a package in Debian and Ubuntu.
+Just do: `sudo apt-get install blockattack`

 # Coming features:
 Ok... they might never arrive.
 But things I would like.